-Usually in August / September of each year, all postgraduate students meet at the Postgraduate Conference to present their research to the department.
-These gatherings are seen as part of Module 11: the Research Project and thus do not count towards your minimum of two modules for the year as they are not completed until the end of the degree.
+Usually in August of each year, all postgraduate students meet at the Postgraduate Conference to present their research to the department.
+These gatherings are seen as part of Module 11: the Research Project.
 There are also opportunities built into these gatherings for students to meet with others in the same research group, and with their supervisor(s), which is particularly useful for off-campus students.
 Although we appreciate that these visits add to the costs borne by students based outside Makhanda, the value of these points of contact between staff and students is immeasurable in terms of individual progress and community building, and for these reasons they are compulsory.
 In exceptional circumstances, students may attend via videoconferencing.
 To do so, they will need to email the Postgraduate Coordinator at least one month before the conference.
 Applications for attendance via videoconferencing will be decided on a case-by-case basis.

-All students must tell the department which modules they intend to take and when.
+All students must decide, in consultation with the department, which modules they intend to take and when.
 Usually, module choices will be made in individual appointments with advisors during Postgraduate Orientation Week.
-Students in their second or third years of study who need to take modules should inform the Postgraduate Coordinator in writing of the modules they plan to take.
+In the unusual situation that students in their second or third years of study need to take modules, they should inform the Postgraduate Coordinator in writing of the modules they plan to take.
 Only in exceptional circumstances will deviation from this plan be allowed, as firm numbers are required for module planning.
 See Table 1 below for typical study structures.